deltafi/installer/README.md

 There will be link to the DeltaFile after the file is uploaded

 ### Adding an additional flow to your plugin
 New flows can be created under the `flows` directory.
-Any code changes or flow changes will require the docker image to be rebuilt.
-If the plugin is already running in your local cluster you can delete the pod to pick up the changes.
+Any code changes or flow changes will require the docker image to be rebuilt via the `cluster plugin build install` command.